Skip to content

 Jeremy Hill is an independent scholar who received his PhD in American Studies from The George Washington University and his MA in American Studies from California State University, Fullerton.
 He researches and teaches US cultural, urban, and southern history of the twentieth-century.

-Header image: Opry exterior, 1974, courtesy of the Grand Ole Opry Archives.
+Header image: Opry exterior, by Jim McGuire, 1974.
+Courtesy of the Grand Ole Opry Archives.

 NOTES